SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 The very first request will be a bit slower, because Caddy interacts with Let's Encrypt API to create the TLS certificate behind the scenes.

+Caddy logs can be accessed with `sudo journalctl -u caddy`.

 ### Grafana

 #### Install Grafana